 The right fly rod for you likely won’t be the same rod that’s right for someone else.
 We all have our personal fishing preferences, and that’s largely why so many fly rods exist for sale.

-I prefer slow to medium-fast action rods, and really enjoy fishing bamboo sticks.
-There’s a relaxed nature to fishing bamboo that you don’t get out of graphite.
+I prefer slow to medium-fast action rods and really enjoy fishing bamboo sticks.
+There’s a relaxed nature to fishing a bamboo fly rod that you don’t get out of graphite.

 But I digress.
 For most trout fishing – which is largely what gets people interested in fly fishing in the first place – a 9-foot, 5-weight fly rod is all you’ll need to start.
 You can spend as little as $80, and up to $1,400 on a graphite fly rod in this configuration.